Okelm/okelm.github.io/content/blog/ramda/index.md

 )
 ```

 It differs very much from vanilia JS implementations.
 Where is even a fat arrow?
 Where is a parameter?
 Well, it's created by R.pipe behind the scene.
-The function takes implicitly whatever you provide it with and pass along to functional operators.
+The function takes implicitly whatever you provide it with and pass along to the first function.
 It executes from left to right (or top-down in here), starting by accessing movies property and defaulting to empty array if needed, and then mapping to what we need.

 One thing can be notice there at this point - Ramda allows to easily compose functions.